Stop Motion Animation Guide

 An extremely popular movie that made heavy use of stop motion animation using puppets and other miniatures was the uber-famous Star Wars.
 Using the great technique, this movie successfully brought objects that cannot move by themselves to life.

 The introduction of computer-generated graphics, images and videos has dimmed the light of stop motion animation.
 However, due to its unique impact and realistic texture, you can’t expect this great technique to die out anytime soon.
-Many stop motion animation studios are still popularly using these animations in TV advertisements, short films and even artistic films.
+Many stop motion animation studios in London are still popularly using these animations in TV advertisements, short films and even artistic films.

 Stop-Motion Animation Techniques

 Various techniques are used to create stop motion animation.
 Some techniques include clay, cut-out, puppet and object animations.
-The main difference amongst all these techniques is the kind of object that is used in the creation of an animation.
+The main difference amongst all these techniques is the kind of object that is used in the creation of animation.

 An extremely popular and widely used stop motion technique is object animation.
 This animation type entails the use of simple objects, such as children’s toys and dolls, to create an animation.